robertn01/git-novice/_episodes/08-pull-request.md

 Compare the changes you want to add to your pull request and send it off.

-(In the screen shots below, "deliciouslyevil" is the Dracula persona who's the repository maintainer used in Software Carpentry examples, and "biologyguy" is the contributor who's submitting Kristin's edits to the central collection.)
+(In the screen shots below, "deliciouslyevil" is the Dracula persona who's the repository maintainer used in Software Carpentry examples, and "biologyguy" is the contributor who's submitting Kristen's edits to the central collection.)

 ![Forking repo (Step 1)](../fig/github-fork-03.png)